stjudecloud/workflows/README.md

 The workflows and tasks in this repository should require minimal set-up and configuration before you're ready to run.
 You don't even need to clone the repo!
 The bare minimum requirements are a locally installed WDL runner and an internet connection.

-The exact steps for installation, configuration, and execution are going to depend on you environment and preferred engine.
+The exact steps for installation, configuration, and execution depend on your environment and preferred engine.
 There are a variety of WDL engines you could use; we ensure our WDL code executes with [Sprocket](https://sprocket.bio).

 Most WDL runners are capable of running a WDL file from a URL.
 This is how we most commonly execute our workflows and tasks.
 The below command is a mock example of of what could be used to submit a run of our rnaseq-standard workflow using `sprocket`: